Main conjectures for non-CM elliptic curves at good ordinary primes: Introduction

-\begin{remark} Recently, using Wan's results on main conjecture for Hilbert modular forms \cite{wan14} and the base change method, Burungale-Castella-Skinner \cite{burungale2024base} proved the rational version of Conjecture \ref{mainconj} assuming $p>3$ and $\bar{\rho}_E$ is irreducible, and the integral version if $(\ref{Imag})$ also holds.
-Their results don't cover ours, nor do ours cover theirs. \end{remark}
+\begin{remark} Recently, using Wan's extension of Skinner-Urban's method to the setting of Hilbert modular forms \cite{wan14}, together with a base change argument, Burungale-Castella-Skinner \cite{burungale2024base} proved the rational version of Conjecture~\ref{mainconj} (i.e., equality after tensoring with $\mathbb{Q}_p$) under the assumptions that $p > 3$ and $\bar{\rho}_E$ is irreducible, and proved the integral version when condition \eqref{Imag} also holds.

+Roughly speaking, by choosing a suitable real quadratic field $F$ and a CM extension $K'/F$ with $[K':F] = 2$, they study a three-variable main conjecture for $E_F/K'$ analogous to Conjecture~\ref{mainconj}(1).
+Following Skinner-Urban's method, Wan proves one direction of the divisibility result, similar to \cite{skinner2014iwasawa}, and applies a non-vanishing theorem for the $\mu$-invariant of an anticyclotomic $p$-adic $L$-function over totally real fields \cite{Hun}.

+In their setup, the analogue of $N^-$ is a square-free product of an even number of primes of $F$ inert in $K'$, which in particular may be trivial.
+Thus, they can derive results on various main conjectures for $E$ without requiring $E$ to have bad semistable reduction.
+Their arguments require $p > 3$ in order to apply \cite{Hun}, but do not require $(E, K)$ to satisfy the Heegner hypothesis. \end{remark}

-As an application, we prove more cases of several one variable main conjectures, the $p$-part of the BSD formula and the $p$-converse theorem.
+As an application, we prove additional cases of one-variable main conjectures, the $p$-part of the Birch and Swinnerton-Dyer formula, and the $p$-converse theorem.